edoreshef/TcpTubes/README.md

 TCP Tubes
 =========
-TcpTubes is a super light-weight .NET class library that allows very simple and fast TCP client-server communication.
+TcpTubes is a light-weight .NET class library that provides super fast, simple and reliable [pneumatic tube communication](https://en.wikipedia.org/wiki/Pneumatic_tube) over TCP/IP.
+TcpTubes was designed for fast local intranet (or interprocess) communication.

-TcpTubes will:
+What does TcpTubes do?
+- Provides a single line code creation of client/server hub
-- Expose a simple SendMessage and GetMessage API
+- Client and server hubs provides a simple SendMessage and GetMessage methods
-- Perform packet boundary restoration for incoming messages
-- Performs Keepalive connection checks
-- Takes care of re-connection when connection is dropped
-- Notify on new or dropped connection changes using the message queue.
+- Connection status monitoring is done via (application layered) keepalive checkings
+- Client will automaticly and continuously try to form a connection on connection lost
+- The library will reassemble received message frame (message boundary restoration)

 Concepts
 --------
-- No need to worry about connection state.
-If client is disconnected it will retry connecting to server until it manages to do so.
-Once connection was formed, the user will be reported on the new connection with a '#connected' message.
-- All messages contain an ID (string) and a data (byte array).
-There are two types of messages, there are *internal* messages and *user* messages.
-User messages travel between the client and the server and internal messages are used for local notifications (#connected #disconnected).
+- All messages contain an ID (string) and a payload (byte array).
+- There are two types of messages: *User* and *Internal*. *User* messages regular messages that are sent via *SendMessage*. *Internal* messages are used for local notifications (#connected #disconnected).
-- For *both* the client and server, messages are sent and received using the SendMessage and GetMessage methods.
 - GetMessage reads a message from the message queue.
 If queue is empty GetMessage it can either exit immediately or block until message is received (timeOut parameter).

 Examples
 --------
 There are two examples:
-- TubesTerminal: an application that will help you test you client or server.
+- TubesTerminal: an application that will help you test your client or server.
-- SimplePingPong: an application to test the library latency (~70000 ping-pongs/sec)
+- EchoPerfTest: an application to test the library latency (~80,000 ping-pongs/sec)